 Lunges: Hold a stick or dowel rod behind your neck, keep back straight, step forward and go down into a lunge position, return upright.
 Repeat 10 times on each leg.

-Here are some tips for handling that heavy backpack:
+Here are some additional tips for handling that heavy backpack:

 - Use both shoulder straps and the waist strap if the pack has one.